jsonserverkit/JsonServerKit/README.md

 ## JsonServerKit
 The project is a C# .Net 6.0 software kit used to build (and run) an application server based on TCP/IP communication.
 The server supports SSL security.
-Data is transfered in JSON format.
+Data is transfered in JSON format encrypted with SSL.
 JsonServerKit currently consists of two components.

 | Component | Description |
 | ------------- | ------------- |